Free Shipping on orders over US$39.99 +16308230407

 • Finish with a dessert fondue: End your meal on a sweet note by indulging in a dessert fondue with fresh fruits, marshmallows, or other sweet treats.

-See also Best Fondue Lech
+See also Best Vegetables For Cheese Fondue

 By following these tips, you can have a memorable and enjoyable fondue dining experience in Paris.
 Whether you’re a cheese lover or have a sweet tooth, there’s a fondue waiting for you to discover in the City of Lights.